philou/philou.github.com/_posts/2020-01-31-the-story-about-how-we-do-agile-technical-coaching.markdown

 ### Successes

 We have now coached 6 teams.
 Their feedback has been great.
-Depending on their situations, they highlight different aspects of coaching:
+Depending on their situation, they highlight different aspects of coaching:

 *   Collaboration
 *   Testing